jacobszmon/Git-Info-Pages/index.md

 ### Version Control with Git
 - Git is a free and open source distributed version control system.
 - Git helps us keep track of the changes to our source code over the lifespan of a project.
-- When combined with cloud version control sites like GitHub or GitLab, we can use git to collaborate with others remotely.
+- When combined with cloud version control sites like GitHub or GitLab, we can use Git to collaborate with others remotely.

 ### Why Git?